adzcai/rlbook/book/1_intro/intro.md

 | $\mathcal{S}$ | A state space.            |
 | $\mathcal{A}$ | An action space.          |

-## Challenges of reinforcement learning

-**Exploration-exploitation tradeoff.** Should the agent try new actions or choose actions that it already believes to be good?

-**Prediction.** The agent might want to predict the **value** of a state or state-action pair.

-**Policy computation (control).** In a complex environment, even if the dynamics are known, it can still be challenging to compute the best policy.

 +++

 ## Programming

 This is an interactive book built with [Jupyter Book](https://jupyterbook.org/en/stable/intro.html).
 It uses [Python 3.11](https://docs.python.org/3.11/contents.html).

 It uses the [JAX](https://jax.readthedocs.io/en/latest/index.html) library for numerical computing.
-JAX was chosen for the clarity of its functional style and due to its mature RL ecosystem.
+JAX was chosen for the clarity of its functional style and due to its mature RL ecosystem, sustained in large part by the Google DeepMind research group and a large body of open-source contributors.

 We use the standard [Gymnasium](https://gymnasium.farama.org/) library for interfacing with RL environments.